monsoonmaelstrom/book2/book2.md

 “It’d be like trying to undo what she did to Alex and me,” I mutter.

 *Oh.
 Damn.
 No.* Those last thoughtless words out of my mouth give me an idea that induces near instant nausea and a rising sense of panic.
-I grab one of the keys off the table. (( keys need to be on the table first ))
+I grab the key off the table.

 “I need to go outside,” I say as I grab one of the keys off the table and practically run to the door that goes to the roof.

 My hands are shaking as I stab the key into the lock, nearly missing the keyhole.
 I need to be outside *now*. *Nownownownow,* the voice in my head is screaming at me.
 I yank the door open it and smashes against the interior wall.
 But I don’t have time to care about that because I’m already running out onto the rooftop.
 I make it about five steps before the nausea overwhelms me and I’m emptying my stomach onto the roof.

 “Hazel?”
 Liam questions from the door.

 The sound of his voice kicks off a new round of vomiting that has me folded in half.
 Finally it recedes and I manage to choke out, “I can’t… I… I can’t talk to you right now.
 I just.
 Can you wait inside?
 Please?”

 I hear his footsteps retreat, and then a minute later I hear Alex’s footsteps approaching.
-“You should probably get Davy too,” I tell Alex as I stand and go over to the wall before sliding down it to a sitting position.
+“You should probably get Davy too,” I tell Alex as I stand and go over to the wall, sliding down it into a sitting position.

 “Davy, can you come out here?
 Bring that bottle of whiskey I picked up earlier,” Alex tells him.